Ne0n09/cloudflared-remotefalcon/docs/scripts/index.md

 === "Update RF Containers"

-    - This script will update your Remote Falcon containers to the latest available commit on the [Remote Falcon Github](https://github.com/Remote-Falcon).
+    - This script will update the Remote Falcon containers to the latest available commit on the [Remote Falcon Github](https://github.com/Remote-Falcon).

     - The [compose.yaml](../architecture/files.md#composeyaml) build context hash is updated to the latest commit for the container.